 The Future of E-Democracy – The 50 Year Plan

 Release Note: Published online January 2002 – This extended and edited transcript is based on a speech given to the international World Futurist Society <http://www.wfs.org> conference held in Minneapolis, Minnesota on July 31, 2001.
 This speech is only the start of a “plan.”
 I try to share a pragmatic, yet futuristic vision of governance when e-democracy exists as an integrated part of “real” everyday representative democracy.
 I look forward to the time when e-democracy is simply called democracy.
-Also, the timeline I use in the speech is quite arbitrary.
+Also, the timeline I use in the speech is quite arbitrary and i offer additional reading.
 While the spread of e-democracy strategies will move slowly in the near term, I foresee dramatic leaps in practice brought on by external social forces.
 E-democracy will become a democratic necessity and not simply an option for most governments.
 As you read and reflect on what I have to say, please share your comments, ideas and suggestions with me <http://www.publicus.net/e-mail.html> or post them publicly on the web.

 Future of E-Democracy Speech Outline